Error analysis (linguistics): Errors versus mistakes

 The actual state of the speaker somehow involves and influences the speaker's performance by either causing a good performance or mistakes.
 Thus, it is quite obvious that there is some kind of interrelationship between competence and performance; somehow, a speaker can perform well if they have had already satisfied linguistic knowledge.
-As a support to this, Corder (1967) mentioned that mistakes are of no significance to “the process of language learning’’ (P. 167).
+Mistakes are of no significance to "the process of language learning".

 Error analysis approach

-Before the rise of error analysis approach, contrastive analysis had been the dominant approach used in dealing and conceptualizing the learners’ errors in the 1950s, this approach had often gone hand in hand with concept of L1 Interference and precisely the interlingual effect (Anefnaf Z. 2017), it claimed that the main cause of committing errors in the process of second language learning is the L1, in other words, the linguistic background of the language learners badly affects the production in the target language or second language.
+Before the rise of error analysis approach (EA), in the 1950s, contrastive analysis had been the dominant approach used in conceptualizing and dealing with the learners’ errors.
+This approach had often gone hand in hand with concept of L1 Interference and precisely the interlingual effect, and claimed that the main cause of committing errors in the process of second language learning is the L1.
+Put simply: The linguistic background of the language learners badly affects the production in the target language or second language.

-X. Fang and J. Xue-mei (2007) pointed out that contrastive analysis hypothesis claimed that the principal barrier to second language acquisition is the interference of the first language system with the second language system and that a scientific, structural comparison of the two languages in question would enable people to predict and describe which are problems and which are not.
-Error analysis approach overwhelmed and announced the decline of the Contrastive Analysis which was only effective in phonology; and, according to J. Richard et al. (2002), EA developed as a branch of Linguistics in the 1960s and it came to light to argue that the mother tongue was not the main and the only source of the errors committed by the learners.
-In addition, Hashim, A. (1999) mentioned that the language effect is more complex and these errors can be caused even by the target language itself and by the applied communicative strategies as well as the type and quality of the second language instructions.
+The contrastive analysis hypothesis claims that the principal barrier to second language acquisition is the interference of the first language system with the second language system, and that a scientific, structural comparison of the two languages in question would enable people to predict and describe which are problems and which are not.
+Error analysis approach overwhelmed and announced the decline of the contrastive analysis hypothesis, which was only effective in phonology.
+EA developed as a branch of Linguistics in the 1960s and it came to light to argue that the mother tongue was not the main and the only source of the errors committed by the learners.
+In addition, the language effect is more complex, and these errors can be caused even by the target language itself, or by the applied communicative strategies, as well as the type and quality of the second language instructions.